Maestro (2021 film): Music

 Mahati Swara Sagar is the composer of the score and soundtrack.
 The first single "Baby O Baby" was released on 16 July 2021 by Aditya Music.
 The second single "Vennello Aadapilla" was released on 6 August 2021.
 The third single "La La La" was released on 6 September 2021.
 The last single "Shuru Karo" was released on 12 September 2021.

 Release

 In February 2021, the film's release date was announced as 11 June 2021.
 In August 2021, it was announced officially that the film would be skipping theatres due to the COVID-19 pandemic in India; instead it would have a direct-to-streaming release on Disney+ Hotstar.
 The film was released on 17 September 2021.
-In the United States, the film is exclusively available on Hotstar's corporate sibling Hulu as Hotstar ceased operations in the country.
+In the United States, the film was released on Hotstar's corporate sibling Hulu as Hotstar ceased operations in the country.